CharlieMallon/RetroGamingHackathonTeam5/README.md

 The team wish to thank their facilitator Maria for giving them plenty of power-ups throughout the project's evolution 🍄

+Note: No UFO's were harmed in the making of this game, we did lose a few cities.

 ## Notice

 This site has been created for development purposes only.